-Receivables outstanding longer than the payment terms are considered past due.
-The carrying value of the related receivables is reduced by an appropriate allowance for uncollectible accounts.
+Receivables contain some level of uncertainty surrounding timing and amount of collection.
+As such, the carrying value of the related receivables is reduced by an appropriate allowance for uncollectible accounts.
 The Charter School determines its allowance by considering a number of factors, including the length of time receivables are past due, the Charter School's previous loss history, the donor's current ability to pay its obligation, and the condition of the general economy and the industry as a whole.
-As of June 30, 2013 and 2012, there was no allowance for uncollectible receivables.
+Receivable outstanding longer than the payment terms are considered past due.
+As of June 30, 2017 and 2016, there was no allowance for uncollectible receivables.
+Contributions and other receivables as of June 30, 2017 and 2016 are expected to be collected within one year.